lacintadiez/BioPhysics_Project_2025/README.md

 Specifically, we analyze:

 * Which residues form the interface
 * Per-residue contribution to binding energy
 * Impact of mutations at interface positions
+* Alanine scanning to identify hotspots and stabilizers
 * Comparison with FoldX predictions

 ---